sercona/UVSee/README.md

 ## Serial Data Stream

-The bluetooth modules (hc-05 for bluetooth classic, or hm-10 for BLE) allow and easy and OS-independant way to have a "wireless serial connection" between 2 systems.
+The bluetooth modules (hc-05 for bluetooth classic, or hm-10 for BLE) allow an easy and OS-independant way to have a "wireless serial connection" between two systems.
 The arduino sensor module and its BT transmitter is the data sender, while a matching BT receiver is connected to a USB/serial cable such as FTDI, pl2303, cp2102 or equiv.
 Speed is not critical as the data payload is very short (timestamp, sensor1_value, sensor2_value).
 Simple ASCII is used to allow ease of viewing (even on android/apple phones using a BT terminal app).

 ### Sample output: